Risk - any sex with another

 - Babies born to infected moms risk blindness.

-Having Gonorrhea before does NOT protect a person from
+Having gonorrhea before does NOT protect a person from getting it again.

 - Only 100% completely safe option - choose not to have sex!

 - Latex condoms work if used properly.

 - There is no way to know if your sex partner is infected.

 - See your doctor if you have questions or experience symptoms.

 If you have further questions or concerns about STDs, ask Dr. Mike, an internationally known Clinical Microbiologist specializing in STDs.
 He has worked extensively with teenage boys and contributed all the information and STD images on the disease pages here.